AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Arrays/README.md

 If we didn't have arrays, we'd have to store every item in a separate variable, then call the code that does the printing and adding separately for each item.
 This would be much longer to write out, less efficient, and more error-prone.
 If we had 10 items to add to the invoice, it would already be annoying but what about 100 items, or 1000?
 We'll return to this example later on in the article.

-As in previous articles, let's learn about the real basics of arrays by entering some examples into the **browser developer console**.
+As in previous articles, let's learn about the real basics of arrays by entering some examples into the [browser developer console](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools).

 ### Creating arrays